netg5/airport-management/README.md

 ## Run
 ##### 1 way - using maven or java command
-* Perform command `mvn spring-boot:run` or compile each microservice into the .jar and perform command `java -jar SERVICE-NAME-VERSION.jar`
+* Perform command `mvn spring-boot:run` or compile each microservice into the .jar and perform command `java -jar target/SERVICE-NAME-VERSION.jar`

 ##### 2 way - run into the Docker container
 As was mentioned earlier in Setup section `9.` paragraph each microservice containd Dockerfile that allows to run it into the Docker container.